CLSherrod/clsherrod.github.io/_pages/guest.md

 - How slowing down helped me get more done (and feel better doing it)
 - What it’s like to rebuild a life after a grand mal seizure
 - Tools and tips to reduce tech overwhelm without giving up modern life
-- A sneak peek into _Unplug_ and the 3-step framework: Distance – Balance – Shield
+- A practical look at _Unplug_ and the everyday changes that matter most

 ## ❓ Suggested Interview Questions